 You might find the transition among other activities easier if you put it at the very end of the day.

 After dinner, you’d wait a bit of time for your food to digest, putting on your suit.
 Then, get in the water.
 Exercise.
 Get out.
 Shower off, dry yourself and go to bed.

 What to do to get swimming exercise

 If you have your own pool or access to another pool, grab a friend.
 It’s better to swim in pairs because it’s safer and safer is better.
 If something happens, the other person can drag you out of the water and save your life.

 Try turning the lights down.
 Swimming under the starlight or moonlight is a primordial pleasure.
 It’s a way of underscoring to your mind that it’s night, and you’re going to head off to bed soon.
 Swimming at night can be part of your routine.

 Put some music that you enjoy on.
 This is an opportunity to listen to music.
 Music makes life better.
 If you float around the pool, however, you’ll hear very little of it.

 If you enjoy doing exercises in the pool and find you want to do them over the long term, you can acquire equipment that helps you to do it.
+Equipment can make exercise more enjoyable, more efficient, or both.
 Otherwise, it’s not necessary.